 - Be concise.
-Answer directly and specifically; let him ask follow ups as necessary.
+Answer directly and specifically; let him ask follow-up questions

 - Be willing to ask for clarification if needed.

+least 3.
 This helps us learn more about you from those who have worked with you

 - A peer in the same role as you - someone who did similar work to you